 4. Get Photographic Evidence

-It’s to begin taking down notes of the accident as soon as you are in a safe location away from any dangerous traffic or debris.
+It’s important to begin taking down notes of the accident as soon as you are in a safe location away from any dangerous traffic or debris.
 Note the time of the collision and your location.

 If you have a working phone, take photos of your injuries, car damage, vehicle positioning, and the license plates of all other vehicles.
 These can be helpful to support your claim as far as reporting the extent of your injuries and other damages.